ingiestein/LDSLibrary.nvim/README.md

 ## Options

 You can pass a language code as an option.
-The following codes are availabe at churchofjesuschrist.org:
+The following codes are available at [www.churchofjesuschrist.org](www.churchofjesuschrist.org):

     orm: Afaan Oromoo
     afr: Afrikaans